List of numbered streets in Manhattan: 90th Street

 90th Street is split into two segments.
 The first segment, West 90th Street begins at Riverside Drive and ends at Central Park West or West Drive, when it is open, in Central Park on the Upper West Side.
 The second segment of East 90th Street begins at East Drive, at Engineers Gate of Central Park.
 When East Drive is closed, East 90th Street begins at Fifth Avenue on the Upper East Side and curves to the right at the FDR Drive becoming East End Avenue.
 Our Lady of Good Counsel Church, is located on East 90th Street between Third Avenue and Second Avenue, across the street from Ruppert Towers (1601 and 1619 Third Avenue) and Ruppert Park.
-Asphalt Green, which is located on East 90th Street between York Avenue and East End Avenue.
+Asphalt Green is a nonprofit community center dedicated to sports, fitness, and wellness located on East 90th Street between York Avenue and East End Avenue.